SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 ## Including the scripts in your build process

+Typically, you should include the code generation as a pre-build step in your build process.
+There are several ways to do this

 ### CMake

 If you use CMake, you can use a custom command to invoke the PowerShell scripts as part of the code